-Ahead of 'No Time To Die', Aston Martin wheeled out its stars of the film and even let us take them for a spin around SIlverstone
+In the build up to the 'No Time To Die' premier, Aston Martin wheeled out its stars of the film and even let us take them for a spin around SIlverstone

 Now in his 67th year on the page and 58th on the screen, Bond has been portrayed by six actors over the course of the film franchise, but his association with Aston Martin has been more faithful.
 Aside from the odd flirtation with Lotus, BMW and Bentley – and glossing over author Ian Fleming’s intention that Bond be a Bentley Boy – Aston Martin is as intrinsic to 007 as olives are to Martinis.
-The latest movie, No Time to Die, is in cinemas on 3 April and is the 25th time Bond has graced the silver screen, and it’s the 13th film in which Aston Martins have featured in the long-running series.
+The latest movie, No Time to Die, is the 25th time Bond has graced the silver screen, and it’s the 13th film in which Aston Martins have featured in the long-running series.

 So strong is the relationship between Aston and Eon Productions, the firm behind the Bond films, that there have never been more Astons at Bond’s disposal than there are in 007’s latest escapade.
 And to celebrate this, Aston Martin invited us to its Stowe complex at the Silverstone Circuit to sample No Time to Die’s cars, laying on a 1964 DB5, a 1984 V8 Vantage, and a modern DBS Superleggera.

 Aston Martin has been at Stowe since 2018 and has a private circuit and pit garages, as well as access to Silverstone’s wider facilities, making it the perfect location for developing and fine-tuning its supercars and GTs.